TWCable/grabbit/README.md

 * __excludePaths__: This allows excluding specific subpaths from what will be retrieved from the parent path.
 See more detail below.
 * __workflowConfigIds__: Before the client retrieves content for the path from the server, it will make sure that the specified workflows are disabled.
 They will be re-enabled when all content specifying that workflow has finished copying.
 (Grabbit handles the situation of multiple paths specifying "overlapping" workflows.)
 This is particularly useful for areas like the DAM where a number of relatively expensive workflows will just "redo" what is already being copied.
+* __deleteBeforeWrite__: Before the client retrieves content, should the workspace identified by the path be cleared?
+When used in combination with _excludePaths_, nodes indicated by _excludePaths_ will not be deleted

 #### Exclude Paths